elaysason/Generative-Learning-With-Discrete-and-Continuous-VAE/README.md

 # Generative-Learning-With-Discrete-and-Continuous-VAE
-Using VAE based netural network in order to learn the disiturbtion space which the photos are getting sampled and generate new photos.
+Using VAE based netural network in order to learn some latent state representation of that data and generate new photos.

 1. [General](#General)
     - [Background](#background)